tubtubs/vanilla-tweaks/README.md

 - **Crossfaction Res Fix**
   - Fixes an issue when ressurecting crossfaction players that have released.
 NOTE: Will always let you ressurect crossfaction players that have released, even if they're not in your party.
 Will still ressurect released crossfaction players even if the server doesn't have crossfaction interaction enabled.
 - **Custom Glues Patch**
-  - Applies a patch that allows custom frames and XML.
-Its opt in though, must be enabled by running with --customgluespatch
+  - Applies a patch that allows custom frames and XML
 - **Bluemoon Patch**
   - Fixes the bluemoon, a second moon that that only appears at 1am every other night or so
 ## Usage